-- act as a source of support, advice and expertise for all staff - act as a point of contact with the safeguarding partners - liaise with the head to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and policeinvestigations - as required, liaise with the "case manager" (as per Part 4) and the local authority designated officer(s) (LADO) for child protection concerns in cases which concern a staff member - liaise with staff (especially teachers, pastoral support staff, school nurses, IT Technicians, Senior Mental Health Leads and SENCOs on matters of safety, safeguarding and welfare (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically - liaise with the Senior Mental Health Lead and, where available, the mental health support team, where safeguarding concerns are linked to mental health - promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - work with the head and relative strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school.
-This includes: - ensuring that the school knows who its cohort of children who have, or have had, a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort: and - supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes.
+- act as a source of support, advice and expertise for all staff - act as a point of contact with the safeguarding partners - liaise with the head to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and policeinvestigations.
+This should include being aware of the requirement for children to have an Appropriate Adult.
+Further information can be found in the Statutory guidance - PACE Code C 2019. - as required, liaise with the "case manager" (as per Part 4) and the local authority designated officer(s) (LADO) for child protection concerns in cases which concern a staff member - liaise with staff (especially teachers, pastoral support staff, school nurses, IT Technicians, Senior Mental Health Leads and SENCOs on matters of safety, safeguarding and welfare (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically - liaise with the Senior Mental Health Lead and, where available, the mental health support team, where safeguarding concerns are linked to mental health - promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - work with the head and relative strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school.
+This includes: - ensuring that the school knows who its cohort of children who have, or have had, a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort; and - supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes.